From Moral Issues that Divide Us

 The categorical imperative also regulates the morality of actions that affect us individually.
 Suicide, for example, would be wrong since I would be treating my life as a means to the alleviation of my misery.
 Kant believes that the morality of all actions can be determined by appealing to this single principle of duty.

 Kant’s duty theory is particularly unique since he proposes a single moral principle as our highest duty.
-However, a second example of duty theory, put forward by British philosopher William D. Ross (1877–1971), sets forth a collection of several intuitive moral rules that we must follow, rather than just a single one.
-For Ross, there are seven such fundamental moral duties:
+However, a second example of duty theory, put forward by British philosopher William D. Ross (1877–1971), sets forth a collection of several moral rules that we must follow, rather than just a single one.
+For Ross, there are seven such fundamental moral duties, which he thinks are intuitively obvious:

 Fidelity: the duty to keep promises